freeplane/gradle-plugin/README.md

-# Freeplane Gradle Addon Development Plugin
+# Gradle Plugin for Freeplane Script and Add-on Development
-The plugin adds tasks `packageAddon` and `prepareAddonSource`.
-It requires Freeplane with installed Developer Tools Add-on (see https://www.freeplane.org/wiki/index.php/Add-ons_(install)#Developer_Tools).
+The plugin allows easy debugging of Freeplane groovy scripts in IDE and adds tasks `packageAddon` and `prepareAddonSource` to package your scripts as Freeplane add-on.
+The packaging requires Freeplane with installed Developer Tools Add-on (see https://www.freeplane.org/wiki/index.php/Add-ons_(install)#Developer_Tools).

 On MacOS gradle should run under JAVA 8 for executing `packageAddon`.
 Otherwise you can run `prepareAddonSource` and  open with build/addon/yourFile.mm in Freeplane and package it manually.
 On other OS all JAVA versions are supported.